telerik/document-processing-docs/libraries/radwordsprocessing/model/floatingimage.md

 __FloatingImage__ is an inline-level anchor flow document element linked with a floating image object.
+The supported image extensions are JPG, JPEG, PNG, BMP, TIFF, TIF, GIF, ICON, WMF and EMF.

 * [Inserting a FloatingImage](#inserting-a-floatingimage)